kobotoolbox/kobo-docker/doc/November-2022-Upgrade.md

     Depending on your kobo-docker environment, databases may have other names.
     You may need to adapt the snippet below to your current configuration.

-    _Notes: You may need to copy lines below one by one because sometimes copying the whole block does not work as expected._
+    _Notes: You may need to copy lines below one by one because sometimes copying the whole block does not work as expected (e.g.: error like **invalid integer value "postgis" for connection option "port"
+Previous connection kept**)._

     ```
     CREATE EXTENSION IF NOT EXISTS postgis;